 Smoke machines, lasers, fountains, stage lights, people in costumes, animatronics and a powerful public address soundsystem combine to create quite a spectacle, for evening entertainment in Turkish Disneyworld.
 There are lots of magical, surprising and delightful moments in this theme-park, with adjoining hotel, and there's lots to do.
 Time has passed quite weirdly slowly though.

-It struck me that I won't quite let myself relax and enjoy myself, because I'm extremely paranoid that something's going to go wrong, and my paint-by-numbers simple plan to restore my life to debt-free, health, wealth and prosperity, is going to be ruined by something unexpected.
+It struck me that I won't ever relax and enjoy myself, because I'm extremely paranoid that something's going to go wrong and my paint-by-numbers simple plan to restore my life to debt-free, health, wealth and prosperity, is going to be ruined by something unexpected.

-Legislation which addresses the rehabilitation of former offenders, is quite strict about who is and isn't allowed to know a person's criminal record, but the system of credit checks and your credit file is firmly in the civil sector, however the use of credit data is extensively used to discriminate against people.
+Legislation which addresses the rehabilitation of former offenders, is quite strict about who is and isn't allowed to know a person's criminal record.
+The system of credit checks and your credit file is firmly in the civil sector.
+The use of credit data is extensively used to discriminate against people.
 Those who are in receipt of state welfare benefits are discriminated against, wherever that data is available to the rentier class.

 We are increasingly corralled into minimum-wage zero-hours contract McJobs, with zero security and insufficient pay to afford a basic standard of living, where every letter which hits the doormat potentially delivers an economically catastrophic blow.
-While wealthy ignoramuses far removed from the reality of daily life for ordinary people, imagine that the social problems must be due to poor budgeting skills, they simply haven't a clue what it's like to live your entire life not having any surplus money to set aside for unexpected demands for cash, such as parking fines and suchlike.
+While wealthy ignoramuses far removed from the reality of daily life for ordinary people, imagine that the social problems must be due to poor budgeting skills, they simply haven't a clue what it's like to live your entire life not having any surplus money to set aside for unexpected demands for cash.
 If a person who's in receipt of £73 weekly income gets a £80 parking fine, how are they supposed to pay it?

-Of course, I'm clearly far-removed from the struggles of poverty, but in fact, am I?
+Of course, I'm clearly far-removed from the struggles of poverty... or am I?

 There are many aspects of my attitude and behaviour which seem very vulgar.
 How dare I talk about poverty and financial distress, when I seemingly have a good job and spare cash?
 How dare I talk about money worries and the burden of debt?
 How dare I compare myself with people who are two missed paycheques away from ending up on the streets?